deficollective/defiscan/src/content/protocols/venus-protocol.md

 ## Oracle Providers

-Venus integrates the following oracle types:
+Venus integrates the following oracle wrapper contracts:
-- **Chainlink** (0x1B2103441A0A108daD8848D8F5d790e4D402921F): The primary oracle for most assets
+- **Chainlink** (0x1B2103441A0A108daD8848D8F5d790e4D402921F): The primary oracle for most assets, fetches from official Chainlink feeds
 - **RedStone** (0x8455EFA4D7Ff63b8BFD96AdD889483Ea7d39B70a): Used as the main oracle for BTC-related assets
 - **Binance Oracle** (0x594810b741d136f1960141C0d8Fb4a91bE78A820): Available but not used for top TVL assets
 - **Custom Oracles**: Specialized oracles for specific assets (e.g., SOLVBTC.BBN)

 All oracle configurations and boundaries can only be modified through _Governance_ proposals by XVS token holders with a 48-hour timelock delay.

 All oracle configurations, including price feed selection and boundary settings, are exclusively controlled by the `accessControlManager` (which is owned by the Normal Timelock, controlled by XVS token holders).
+These oracle wrappers include a `setDirectPrice()` function for emergency overrides, though normal operation uses the external provider feeds.

 # Governance